 Internal investigations into corporations are increasingly gaining importance in Austria.
 The purpose of internal investigations is to gain a full and detailed picture of any criminal or illegal conduct of employees and executives if unlawful conduct in the corporation has occurred or is suspected.
 The results of internal investigations may also be made available to the public prosecutor, who may be investigating simultaneously, or to the interested public (e.g., concerning stock market-listed corporations).

 Regarding sophisticated cases, there is often a requirement to set up an entire internal investigation team consisting of specialists within the corporation, optionally supported and strengthened by external experts, such as auditors and specialised attorneys at law.
 This team is in charge of seizing, preparing and analysing relevant data within the scope of the investigation.
 After screening the data, it may also be necessary to question former or current employees of the corporation about any incidents.
-During such 'forensic interviews', the interrogated person may (very often) incriminate himself or herself by a statement, hence an interview can be conducted only if the person cooperates voluntarily and is given the opportunity to consult an attorney at law in advance.4
+During 'forensic interviews' of this kind, the interrogated person may (very often) incriminate himself or herself by a statement, hence an interview can be conducted only if the person cooperates voluntarily and is given the opportunity to consult an attorney at law in advance.4

 There is no obligation to share the results of an internal investigation with law enforcement authorities, but if the corporation decides to cooperate with the enforcement authorities, there may be conflicts of interest with the company's current or former employees.
 This must be pointed out by the legal counsellor from the outset.